 - On Friends, Phoebe goes through rapid mood swings later in her pregnancy.
 When she goes from hysterically laughing to bawling her eyes out, she just says "I don't know." in response to Rachel and Monica's concern.

-- Happens often in the Kingdom Hearts series from Chain of Memories on, usually a character crying because of something they can't remember or a link to another character.
+- This happens a lot from Chain of Memories onwards, usually a character crying because of something they can't remember or a link to another character.
 It happens to Sora more often than anyone else.

 - After meeting the Twilight Town gang at the start of Kingdom Hearts II, Sora starts crying just before he leaves to meet Yen Sid.
 The kids were Roxas's friends in the Lotus-Eater Machine he was trapped in before merging with Sora.

 - After the Doomed by Canon protagonists of Birth by Sleep have met their fates, the four-year-old Sora starts crying without realizing it, to Riku's confusion.